ayhem-b/Graduation_report/chaps/intro.typ

 == Project Objectives

-This project aims to design and implement an integrated SCADA and CMMS-based maintenance management system, focusing on the following objectives:
+This project is focusing on the following objectives:

 + Developing an HMI-based fault reporting system that allows operators to report machine faults with a simple interface.
 + Integrating the system with an S7-1200 PLC to collect fault data and trigger automated maintenance alerts.
 + Establishing a communication link between the SCADA system and the CMMS web application to log and manage reported faults.
-+ Implementing a notification system that sends automated alerts (SMS or email) to maintenance personnel.
++ Implementing a notification system that sends automated alerts (SMS) to maintenance personnel.
 + Providing real-time dashboards and historical records in the CMMS application for improved decision-making and maintenance planning.
 == Detailed Description

 === SCADA-Based HMI Fault Reporting System